 During the belly button piercing healing process, be sure to follow these belly button piercing aftercare guidelines as closely as possible to minimize the chances of your jewelry migrating/rejecting, promote healing and avoid an infection:

 If at any point you start seeing streaky red lines or general redness around your belly piercing, you start running a fever, and/or the fistula starts oozing a thicker, yellowish, pus-like discharge, you likely have an infection and need to see a doctor for an antibiotic.
 Piercings can be irritated without being infected, so if you aren't sure, you can visit your piercer first to get his or her opinion.
-You can also post in the Painful Pleasures forum (preferably with belly button piercing pictures attached) to get the opinion of our knowledgeable moderators and other forum members who have navel piercings.
+You can also post in the PainfulPleasures forum (preferably with belly button piercing pictures attached) to receive feedback and opinions from other pierced forum members.

 My Belly Button Piercing Is Healed & I Want New Jewelry!
 Where Should I Start?

 With the number of belly button rings we have, ranging from titanium and stainless steel starter jewelry to more unique belly button rings, you're sure to find the navel jewelry you want.
 Check out just a few of our options below:

 - Bali Belly Rings from Indonesia

 - Belly Chain Jewelry